Texas Achieves Record Success in Attracting New Phsyciains

 TMA is eager to recognize Texas physician leaders who have simultaneously dedicated their lives to the care of their patients and to the preparation of the physician workforce of tomorrow.
 The TMA Award for Excellence in Academic Medicine recognizes teaching physicians who have a record of TMA leadership and serve as a role model in scholarly activity, mentoring, professional development, advocacy, or community service.
-If this sounds like you, TMA encourages you to apply for this award created for doctors like you.
+If this sounds like you, TMA encourages you to apply for this award.

 “TMA wants to recognize our physician members who are exceptional teachers, mentors, and medical professionals,” said Rodney B. Young, MD, chair of the TMA Council on Medical Education.
-“Their contributions directly align with TMA’s vision to improve the health of all Texans, and this award program underscores their value in preparing the future physician workforce to be leaders within TMA and their communities.”
+“Their contributions directly align with TMA’s vision ‘to improve the health of all Texans,’ and this award program underscores their value in preparing the future physician workforce to be leaders in TMA and their communities.”

 New this year is the opportunity to nominate a physician for recognition at one of the three levels.
-You can find information on the nomination process here.
+You can find information on the nomination process on the TMA website.

 All recipients receive a printed certificate and recognition by the TMA Council on Medical Education and Subcommittee for Academic Physicians at the next TexMed, the TMA House of Delegates’ annual meeting.
-The Platinum Award winner also receives a $5,000 cash award and trophy, generously provided through a grant from the Texas Medical Association Foundation.
-In addition, all recipients receive recognition in TMA’s award-winning newsmagazine, Texas Medicine; It’s Academic; and the Handbook for Delegates at TexMed.
+The Platinum award winner also receives a $5,000 cash award and trophy, generously provided through a grant from the Texas Medical Association Foundation.
+In addition, all recipients receive recognition in TMA’s award-winning newsmagazine, Texas Medicine; as well as It’s Academic; and the Handbook for Delegates at TexMed.

 If you have questions, contact Jennifer McHaney at TMA at (800) 880-1300, ext.
 1451, or (512) 370-1451, or email@example.com.